 Zazie was opened in Cole Valley in 1992 by Catherine Opoix,

 who named her neighborhood bistro after the Louis Malle film Zazie dans le Metro.
 Specializing in American style brunches and Provençal dinners, Zazie quickly became a San Francisco favorite.
 After five years as General Manager, Jennifer Piallat purchased the restaurant in 2005.
-Along with General Manager and Zazie employee of 17 years, Mario Rojas, Jen worked to change the transitory, under appreciated culture of restaurant work.
+Jen worked to change the transitory, under appreciated culture of restaurant work.
 Zazie now gives every staff member, including part time employees, the most comprehensive benefit program of any non-union restaurant, including fully funded health & dental insurance, paid sick leave, paid vacation leave, paid family leave, and a 401(k) with employer match.
 After 15 years with these benefits in place, our 38 employees with an average age of 27 recently celebrated reaching over two million dollars in retirement savings!

 Articles about Tip Free Businesses